JAlcocerT/JAlcocerT/content/blog/dev-astro-md-journal.md

 I can vibe code again a NextJS app, that will be in the root of a repo:

 {{< cards >}}
-  {{< card link="https://github.com/JAlcocerT/Just-Journal-via-SSG" title="Just Journal via SSG" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Source Code for a NextJS app with Reactmd UI editor for posts" >}}
+  {{< card link="https://github.com/JAlcocerT/Just-Journal-via-SSG" title="NEW - Just Journal via SSG" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Source Code for a NextJS app with Reactmd UI editor for posts" >}}
 {{< /cards >}}

 Then, as part of the environment variables, we will have the local path to one of our favourite hugo/astro themes.